South Australia's algal bloom - all your questions answered

 The app features information on algal bloom conditions like the presence of any abnormal foam or abnormally coloured water, when the beach was last cleaned, and a picture of the beach.

-The free Beachsafe app will be updated four times a day during summer at 23 locations across South Australia.
+The free Beachsafe app provides information about 23 locations about South Australia, with Surf Life Saving teams updating the details four times a day during summer.
 Information is also available via Surf Life Saving SA's existing Beachsafe.org.au website.

 Daily beach clean-ups

-Daily co-ordinated beach clean-ups will continue along the metro and southern beaches, to ensure clean and tidy beaches that can be enjoyed all throughout summer.
+Daily co-ordinated beach clean-ups are continuing along the metro and southern beaches, to ensure clean and tidy beaches that can be enjoyed all throughout summer.

-Aquatic activity and leisure at the beach are an important part of South Australian’s lives during summer.
-Naturally, it’s expected that some may turn to the local swimming pool for activities this summer.
+Aquatic activity and time at the beach are important parts of South Australians' lives during summer.
+Naturally, some people may turn to their local swimming pool to enjoy the water.

 How can I do my bit to help impacted by the algal bloom?

-Dining cashback vouchers - up to $50 off, will be available to South Australians to use at a range of participating hospitality businesses in coastal areas this summer.
+Dining cashback vouchers - up to $50 off, are available to South Australians to use at a range of participating hospitality businesses in coastal areas this summer.
 This means savings at a range of restaurants, cafes, pubs, clubs, as well as takeaway venues.

 No summer is complete without a meal watching the sunset, some local fish and chips or a big scoop of gelato by the beach.
 To register or to find out more visit the Coast is Calling website.